yamku/networking_tools/Netcat.md

 ---
 # Supports Timeouts

 - There are cases when we do not want a connection to remain open forever.
-In that case, through ‘-w’ switch we can specify the timeout in a connection.
-So after the seconds specified along with -w flag, the connection between the client and server is terminated.
+In that case, through ```-w``` switch we can specify the timeout in a connection.
+So after the seconds specified along with ```-w``` flag, the connection between the client and server is terminated.

 Server :
 ```bash